Presented by Rodney W. Forsman

 About our Presenter:

-Spanning five decades, Rodney Forsman was a member of the Department of Laboratory Medicine and Pathology at Mayo Clinic in Rochester, MN.
+Rodney Forsman is a member of the Department of Laboratory Medicine and Pathology at Mayo Clinic in Rochester, MN.
 He participated in the expansion of that laboratory practice from a local outreach program to one serving thousands of hospitals worldwide.
 His roles have touched on nearly every aspect of laboratory service from technical operations to administration.
 Rod has met with laboratorians and C-level hospital administration in all 50 states and observed their unique challenges while communicating successful approaches to capitalizing upon outreach development opportunities for their own laboratories.
 He directed a three-day ACCME accredited workshop on the subject of “Community Laboratory Insourcing” which was convened 25 times since 1996.
 These workshops have been attended by more than 2,000 physicians, administrators, and managers.

 Rod has delivered more than 500 lectures to professional meetings on various aspects of laboratory management.
 He is recognized as a strident communicator of the value of the clinical laboratory in medicine and has lectured on that subject in Canada, Portugal, South Africa, Russia, Mexico, Germany, United Arab Emirates and the U.S to international audiences of medical directors.
 He has more than 50 publications on scientific and management topics.
 He is a member of the American Association of Clinical Chemistry, The American College of Health Care Executives, and is a past President of the Clinical laboratory Management Association.